Metropolitan planning levy

 The Commissioner can only provide a refund of the levy if:

-The Commissioner is satisfied of one or more of the following grounds:
+- the Commissioner is satisfied of one or more of the following grounds:

 - There has been a mathematical error in calculating the amount of the levy in relation to the estimated cost of the development stated in the application for the MPL certificate.